elventear/classy-fastapi/README.md

 at all except that we've changed how we store users (e.g. a new password hashing algorithm) so `/v2` user routes need to use a different DAO.
 Ideally you'd call `app.include_router` twice with different prefixes but that won't work because the dependency on the DAO is to _a specific DAO instance_ in `user.py`.
-You can add [dependency overrides](https://fastapi.tiangolo.com/advanced/testing-dependencies/) but that adds yet more boilerplate.
+You can add [dependency overrides](https://fastapi.tiangolo.com/advanced/testing-dependencies/) but it feels awkward.

 By contrast the class based routing in this package does not have any global variables at all and injection can be performed by simply passing values to a constructor or via any other dependency injection framework.